 The SDC's bilateral development cooperation has been supporting rural development projects to improve access to drinking water and sanitation facilities since 1996, and a project on the protection of biodiversity since 2004.

 The SDC's Humanitarian Aid opened a cooperation office in Port-au-Prince in 2005 with the aim of managing its own projects and supporting the work of NGOs financed by Switzerland.
 It stepped up its activities massively after the hurricanes in the summer of 2008 and the earthquake on 12 January 2010.

 In July 2011, the cooperation office was incorporated into the Swiss embassy in Port-au-Prince.
 Since 2013, Haiti has been a priority country for Swiss development cooperation as part of its engagement in fragile contexts.

-In addition to its projects to support good governance, the rural economy and food security for the Haitian people, the SDC has made the rebuilding of school infrastructure and the reduction of natural risks the main priorities of its activities within the framework of its cooperation strategy for the 2014–17 period.
+In addition, the SDC has made the rebuilding of school infrastructure and the reduction of natural risks the main priorities of its activities in Haiti within the framework of its cooperation strategy for the 2014–17 period.

 Among various other activities Switzerland contributes to financing the international jazz festival in Port-au-Prince.

 In 1804, Haiti, which was then a French colony, declared its independence.
 Switzerland recognised the new state immediately.
 After a period during which Haiti was occupied by US troops, Switzerland opened an honorary consulate in 1935, which became a consulate in 1959, and a consulate general in 2006, which was upgraded to an embassy in 2007.